 Kyoto remains the center of the Japanese tea ceremony world (and tea growing world, for that matter, since much of it is grown in the southern suburb of Uji).
 The three main schools are all located here and it’s a fantastic place to sample an actual tea ceremony.

-Sadly, like so much in Japanese life, form has come to dominate function, and the rules and precise etiquette of drinking tea is now more stressed than the mere enjoyment of tea in pleasant surroundings.
+Sadly, like so much in Japanese life, form has come to dominate function, and the rules and precise etiquette of drinking tea is now take precedence over the enjoyment of the tea and the company.
 Conversation is rigid and predetermined, movements are rigid and fraught with tension, and only the most truly adept or the most truly obtuse can possibly not become infected with the mood of “kincho” (nervous tension) that pervades almost all tea ceremonies today.
 It is my guess that the tea banquets thrown by the Muromachi nobles did not suffer from this excessive formality, but then nobility has a way of rising above the laws of behavior that fluster mere mortals.

 All that said, there are some good places in Kyoto where you try a real tea ceremony and I’ve carefully chose three where the spirit of tea (that is, enjoyment) is emphasized more than the mere rules and forms.